 c.1440 John the Gardener wrote a verse treatise on gardening called The Feate of Gardening.
 The verse is considered to be the first practical manual about English gardening.

-Plants were grown for medicinal and culinary uses more than ornamental purposes.
+The monks frequently medicinal herbs, vegetables, and flowers within an “enclosed garden” known as a hortus conclusus, typically situated in the monastery’s courtyard or cloister.
 Fruit trees were commonly grown outside of the garden in orchards.
 Other trees were grown as part of forests or woodland.

 Friar Henry Daniel

-He grew 252 plants in his garden at Stepney and wrote many treatises on gardening and in particular herbs native to Britain, including detailed descriptions of soil and climates.
+He grew 252 plants in his gardens at Stepney and wrote many treatises on gardening and in particular herbs native to Britain, including detailed descriptions of soil and climates.